Ives Roqueta

 Ives Roqueta ([ˈives ruˈketɔ]; born 29 February 1936 in Sète, Hérault, died January 4, 2015) was an Occitan author.
 He played a major role in the country's political and cultural movement.
-He was the president of the IEO for a number of years and his brother Joan, better known as Joan Larzac, is a writer and an Occitan activist as well.
-He founded the Ventadorn record company, which can be credited for providing Nòva cançon singers with a proficient media outlet.
+Roqueta was the president of the Institut d'Estudis Occitans (IEO) for a number of years and his brother Joan, better known as Joan Larzac, is also a writer and an Occitan activist.
+He founded the Ventadorn record company, which is credited for providing Nòva cançon singers with a media outlet.

 Controversy

-His cultural and political action is highly controversial.

-Some think that he's one of the pioneers of his generation and stands among the nation's most talented poets and novelists.

-Other Occitan analysts say that he had a very negative impact over the occitanist movement during the end of the 1970s and the 1980s.
-Particularly, his anti-scholar positions led to the split of the IEO in 1981.
+Roqueta's cultural and political activities were highly controversial.
+He was regarded by some Occitan activists as a pioneer of his generation and one of the nation's most talented poets and novelists.
+Others have maintained that he had a negative impact on the Occitan movement during the late 1970s and the 1980s.
+In particular, his anti-academic positions led to the IEO's split in 1981.